iscc/iscc-eval/README.md

 #### Evaluation data directory structure

     mydata
-    ├── cluster1                # A collections of media assets that should match │   ├── 0_original.mp3      # The first file will be the query file (lexicographic sorting) │   ├── variation_1.mp3     # Modified version that should match against the query file │   └── ...                 # Create as many modified versions as you like ├── cluster_x               # A cluster folder can have any name │   ├── file1.mp3           # Sample files in clusters can also have any name
-    │   └── ...                 # A cluster folder may have only one file (query with no match) ├── sample1.mp3             # Files that should NOT match against any of the queries ├── sample2.mp3
+    ├── cluster1                # Subfolders are collections of media assets that should match │   ├── 0_original.mp3      # The first file will be the query file (lexicographic sorting) │   ├── variation_1.mp3     # A modified version that should match against the query file │   └── ...                 # Create as many modified versions as you like ├── cluster_x               # A cluster folder can have any name │   ├── file1.mp3           # Files in cluster folders can have any name │   └── ...                 # A cluster folder may have only one file (query with no match) ├── sample1.mp3             # Top-Level files that should NOT match against any of the queries ├── sample2.mp3
     └── ...